 Dinateks is a manufacturer of denim and non-denim garments, established in 1990 in Turkey.
 Dinateks’s main factory, is located in Tekirdag, 135km west from Istanbul.
 Two other sewing factories are located in Bulgaria, but the production for Kuyichi takes place in Tekirdag.
-This factory has a sewing department and an in-house laundry to wash and finish the garments, with its own wastewater treatment system in place which is ISO 14001 certified.
+This factory has a sewing department and an in-house laundry to wash and finish the garments.
+They have a good wastewater treatment system in place which is ISO 14001 certified.

 Soorty is a manufacturer of denim garments, established in 1983 and located in Pakistan.
 Soorty is a leading company when it comes to sustainability and innovation.
 They are a big company who work for several – denim – brands with a lot of options for more sustainable production techniques.
 With their own policies they strive to become a more sustainable company and encourage the brands they produce for to do the same.
 They are strongly dedicated to offering the most innovative, environmentally friendly, and pro-social technologies available.
 Our denims made by Soorty are washed with sustainable laser and ozon techniques.
 Techniques that save a lot of water and chemicals.

 Soorty has brought its vision towards vertical sustainability to life by minimizing its waste, water, and energy footprints throughout all steps of the manufacturing process.
 Soorty has an in-house spinning mill and laundry which means they make the jeans from raw fibre to final product.

 Soorty has an impressive amount of certifications.
 They’re SA8000, ISO9001 and GOTS certified & BSCI and Higgs Index participant.
 This makes them a really transparent and regularly controlled company.
 To find out for ourselves Floortje Dessing & Peter Schuitema visited the factories in Pakistan in march 2017.
 Find out more about this supplier on their site.